Downtown Cairo: Café Riche

 One of the most renowned downtown landmarks, on the 29th of Talaat Harb Street, is the Café Riche, which opened in 1908.
 At various times a meeting place for intellectuals and revolutionaries, the café witnessed many historically significant events over the 20th century.
-It is said to be where King Farouk saw his second wife, Nariman Sadek; where the perpetrator of the 1919 failed assassination attempt on Egypt's last Christian Prime Minister, Youssef Wahba Pasha lay in wait for his target; and where several members of the resistance during the 1919 revolution met in the basement to organize their activities and print their flyers.
+It is said to be where King Farouk saw his second wife, Nariman Sadek; where the perpetrator of the 1919 failed assassination attempt on Egypt's last Christian Prime Minister, Youssef Wahba Pasha lay in wait for his target; and where several members of the resistance during the 1919 revolution met in the basement to organise their activities and print their flyers.
 Patrons included Egyptian Nobel Prize winner and nationalist novelist Naguib Mahfouz and the then-future president Gamal Abdel Nasser.

 Restoration

-There has been renewed interest from the government and the private sector since the 2000s to restore Down Town/ Khedival Cairo.
+There has been renewed interest from the government and the private sector since the 2000s to restore Down Town/Khedival Cairo.
 The government has done mostly cosmetic work, repainting facades and replacing store signage.